 Ad fatigue is when your customers and target audience see your ads too many times that they are no longer interested in your product or service.

-Once your tires of your advertising, they stop paying attention, making your ads ineffective.
+Once customers tire of your advertising, they stop paying attention, making your ads ineffective.
 This, in turn, negatively affects your profits and overall ad spend.

 Running an e-commerce business can be tough.
 Here are 34 E-commerce Quotes to Keep Your Motivated and Offer Some Inspiration